-Theory & Practice - Extension of P3700 in relation to orthopaedic disorders with the emphasis on the overall patient management and theory and practice of physiotherapy techniques in the acute and chronic stages.
-Management of musculoskeletal conditions of the spine and selected conditions, not previously covered, will be included and more advanced concepts introduced.
+Theory & Practice - Extension of P3700 in relation to orthopaedic disorders.
+Vertebral musculoskeletal disorders and other selected conditions are included.
+A systematic and analytical approach to the management of patients in the acute and chronic phase is emphasised.
+Consideration is given to differential assessment, awareness of indications and contra-indications, selection and execution of appropriate treatment techniques and the need for evaluation of effectiveness.
 Clinical - The unit gives the student greater understanding of the role of physiotherapy for patients with orthopaedic disorders.
-Includes fractures, degenerative joint disease, peripheral and spinal musculoskeletal problems.
-Student skills in patient assessment treatment are further developed with overall appreciation of total management for both in-patients and out-patients.
+Includes fractures, degenerative joint disease, peripheral and vertebral musculoskeletal disorders.
+Students apply and integrate knowledge gained in the theoretical component of this unit and in previous years.
+Skills in patient assessment and treatment continue to be developed with an overall appreciation of total patient management.
 Assessment:

-Clinical report (Hospital Supervisor) 35% Clinical examination 25% Written examination 30% Skills examination 10% References: ADAMS J C 1983 Outline of fractures 8th ed.
+Clinical report (Hospital Supervisor) 5 35% Clinical examination 25% Written examination 1 30% Skills examination 10% References: ADAMS J C 1983 Outline of fractures 8th ed.
 Edinburgh, Churchill Livingstone and ADAMS J C 1981 Outline of orthopaedics 9th ed.
 Edinburgh, Churchill Livingstone or APLEY A G 1982 Apley's system of orthopaedics 6th ed.
-London, Butterworths CYRIAX J 1982 Textbook of orthopaedic medicine.
-Vol. 1.: diagnosis of soft tissue injuries 8th ed.
-London, Bailliere Tindall HOPPENFELD S 1976 Physical examination of the spine and extremities New York, Appleton - Century - Crafts MAITLAND G D 1977 Peripheral manipulation 2nd ed.
-London, Butterworths MAITLAND G D 1977 Vertebral manipulation 4th ed.
+London, Butterworths CORRIGAN B and MAITLAND G D 1983 Practical Orthopaedic Medicine London Butterworths.
+CYRIAX J 1982 Textbook of orthopaedic medicine, Vol. 1.: Diagnosis of soft tissue injuries 8th ed.
+London, Bailliere Tindall HOPPENFELD S 1976 Physical examination of the spine and extremities New York, Appleton - Century - Crofts MAITLAND G D 1977 Peripheral manipulation 2nd ed.
+London, Butterworths MAITLAND G D 1986 Vertebral manipulation 5th ed.
 London, Butterworths Further references will be supplied at the commencement of teaching.
-P4870 Physiotherapy in Paedatrics Contact Hours: 103 (23 hours of theory and practical, 80 hours clinical placement) Prerequisites: P3700, P3800 Content: The student will gain skills in assessing and managing children of all ages with chronic disabilities.
+P4870 Physiotherapy in Paediatrics Contact Hours: 103 (23 hours of theory and practical, 80 hours clinical placement) Prerequisites: P3700, P3800 Content: The student will gain skills in assessing and managing children of all ages with chronic disabilities.
 Emphasis will be on accurate assessment of children with neurologically related disabilities e.g. Cerebral Palsy and primary or secondary Intellectual Disability.
 The student gains practical experience with handling children with neurological problems in the clinical placement.
 The student will also gain some insight into working in a multidisciplinary team and realising the importance of this for the total needs of the child and family.
-Assessment:
+Accesement.

-7.000001101111 Clinical assessment (Hospital Supervisor) 60% Written assignment (not in excess of 1,500 words) 30% Log book 10% A satisfactory standard must be achieved in both clinical and theoretical components of the assessment.
-References: BOBATH K and BOBATH B 1975 Motor development in the different types of cerebral palsy London, Heinemann FINNIE N 1974 Handling the young cerebral palsied child at home 2nd ed.
+Clinical assessment (Hospital Supervisor) 60% Written assignment (not in excess of 1,500 words) 30% Log book 10% A satisfactory standard must be achieved in both clinical and theoretical components of the assessment.
+References: BOBATH K and BOBATH B 1975 Motor development in the different types of cerebral palsy London.
+Heinemann FINNIE N 1974 Handling the young cerebral palsied child at home 2nd ed.
 London, Heinemann LEVITT S 1982 Treatment of cerebral palsy and motor delay 2nd ed.
 Oxford, Blackwell Scientific SHEPHERD R 1980 Physiotherapy in paediatrics 2nd ed London, Heinemann Further references will be provided at the commencement of teaching.
 P4871 Physiotherapy in Paediatrics: General Contact Hours: 190 (6 week full-time clinical placement) Prerequisites: P3700, P3800 Content: Students will gain skills in assessment and management of children with acute and chronic conditions, choosing from a number of the following conditions - juvenile rheumatoid arthritis, haemophilia, oncology, spinal muscular dystrophy, dermatomyositis, myopathy/dystrophy, peripheral neuropathy, cerebral palsy, orthopaedics, medical thoracic and burns.
 Students will also gain insight into the roles of other professionals concerned with the case of the paediatric patient.
 Students will further expand their knowledge of the aetiology, pathology, medical/surgical and pharmacological treatment of conditions seen.
 Assessment: